Peaze-Labs/azuro-demo/README.md

 cp .env.example .env
 ```

-Then fill in your private key in `.env`.
+Then fill in your private key and Peaze API key in `.env`.
-Your wallet will play the role of the user in the demo and be used to sign the transaction.

 ### Running the demo